marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 ##### Model finalization

-The cross-validation and grid search are performed over the hyper-parameters of the selected approach.
+The cross-validation (CV) and grid search (GS) are performed over the hyper-parameters of the selected approach.
 This stage produces as output the results achieved by the optimized models, one model for each assets, over the test data (unseen data).
 Moreover, the optimized models are store into dedicated files and used for the prediction provided by the developed dashboard.

+The applied CV approach is the k-fold CV, in which the original data are split in k equal sets (folds).
+Iteratively, 1 fold is retained to test/validate the model while the remaining k-1 folds are used to train the data.
+A total of k validations are performed and the k results (for a specific metric) are averaged together to produce a single estimation.

+The grid-search creates a D-dimension grid (where D is the number of the parameters to tune), where each dimension contains all the possible value for a specific parameters, given a defined range and a minimum step.
+Therefore, each point of the grid is a tuple of D values, each of them associated to a specific parameters.

+For each grid point of the GS, a CV is performed and the score returned by the CV itself is associated to the grid point.
+Completed the GS, all the grid points have a score and the point with the overall best score/s represents the best combination of hyper-parameters.